 Uffe Thomas Jankvist, Aarhus University (Chair) Tinne Hoff Kjeldsen, University of Copenhagen Morten Misfeldt, Aalborg University.
-Lena Lindenskov, Aarhus University Pernille Ussing-Nielsen, Aarhus University
+Lena Lindenskov, Aarhus University Pernille Ussing-Nielsen, Aarhus University http://conferences.au.dk/ESU-7/

-9. The web site
+9. The website

 Making known the ESU in various countries (in Europe and beyond) is a major task to be realized by the SPC.
-To this end, a web site will be operating shortly.
-This is going to be a very efficient tool to make known the ESU worldwide, to allow for online registration etc.
+To this end, the website is a very efficient tool.
+Online registration, etc. will be operating soon at the website: